My interests include baking, photography, abstract art with fluid acrylic paints, plants, paganism and theology, and the sun and moon.

 In most cases, the spirit isn't quiet for long.
 Not unless it has already made itself known and the cycle of its attacks as reached its Ending.
 If the ghost has just arrived, knowing it's there is the last thing it will want.

 There may be a feeling of being watched.
 There could be cold spots.
-These can be used as indicators you, and your family, aren't alone in the house.
+These can be used as indicators that you and your family aren't alone in the house.
 Especially if you've lived there for many years and have never encountered these feelings in the home.

 The following stage, Beginnings, is where the first hint comes into play.
 The poltergeist is now ready to start playing.

 Level One: Beginnings

 While 'Dormancy' is considered an incubation period, Beginnings is where everything truly starts.
 In the first stage of Poltergeist Hauntings, the 'beginnings' of the haunting is generally marked by faint sounds and echoes.
 These sounds are often thought to be scratch-like, like a rodent in the walls.
 There can be distant tapping-like noises, a sort of sound that's like the whisper of a knock.